-Another thing they like, and need, is the vitamin C supplementation.
-Their organism cannot produce this enough by itself, and in a deficit of it, they could get prone to health issues with digestion, teeth decay or scurvy.
+Another thing guinea pigs like and need is vitamin C supplementation.
+Their organism cannot produce enough vitamin C by themselves.
+In a deficit of vitamin C, they could get health issues with digestion, teeth decay or scurvy.

-The guinea pig absolutely loves to be given fruits and veggies.
-Make your little pet happy with some bell peppers, carrots, apples, melons, tropical fruits, blueberries, pears, plums, eggplants, zucchini, cucumbers, celery, beans, berries, squash.
-The guinea pig likes some items like: grapes, onion, raisins, cauliflower and broccoli, leeks, bananas, spinach – but, use these sparingly to prevent them from bloating, regardless how tasty are these for your guinea pig.
+The guinea pig absolutely loves to be given fresh fruits and veggies.
+Make your little guinea pig happy with some bell peppers, carrots, apples, melons, tropical fruits, blueberries, pears, plums, eggplants, zucchini, cucumbers, celery, beans, strawberries, squash.

-First and most important – set the cage home for the guinea pig in the room where most activity happens.
-Consider the living room for example; people gather, the TV is on, socializing happens there all the time, so your furry friend will never feel alone or bored.
+To entertain your guinea pig during playtime, first and most important, set the guinea pig cage in the room where most activity in the house happens.
+Consider the living room for example; where people gather, the TV is on, socializing happens there all the time, so your furry friend will never feel alone or bored.

-Be creative; you can take a piece of paper, crumble it like a ball and roll it while the guinea pig walks freely on the floor of your home.
-This sounds too simple, but they love the sound of crumbling!
+Be creative.
+You can take a piece of paper, crumble it in a ball and roll it while the guinea pig walks freely on the floor of your home.
+This sounds too simple, but they really love it!

-Make tunnels of cardboard with tubes and wrapping paper, so that it is wide enough for the guinea pig to enter and feel like playing hide-and-seek.
+Make tunnels of cardboard with tubes and wrapping paper, so that it is wide enough for the guinea pig to enter and feel like they are playing hide-and-seek.

 Get a small ball, like a tennis ball or ping pong ball.
 You can put these in the cage, or on the floor.
 The more the better, just imagine the joy of the guinea pig with so many things to roll around.

-The guinea pig likes a nice, cuddly spacious bedding with comfy materials that are not prone to odors.
-Of course, it is your primary goal to make sure the bedding is comfy and odorless, so clean it as often as you can – this is a simple task.
-Clean the ‘bathroom’ corners of the cage at least twice weekly, or more if you can; this is really simple because you won’t need to change the whole bedding at once, so the toilet corner is of utmost concern until the whole bedding is changed 1-2 times weekly.
+Clean the bathroom corners of the cage at least twice a week, or more if you can.
+This is really simple because you won’t need to change the whole bedding at once, so the toilet corner is of the utmost concern until the whole bedding is changed 1-2 times weekly.

-The bedding must be absorbent, fluffy, airy, and soft.
-Avoid the wood shavings if you can, however, they can be used when no other materials are an option for you.
-The pine shavings have proved to be a good surface that keeps fresh and clean for up to 3 or 4 days.
+The bedding must be absorbent, fluffy, airy and soft.
+Avoid the wood shavings if you can.
+However, they can be used when no other materials are an option for you.
+The pine shavings have proved to be a good surface that can easily be kept fresh and clean for up to 3 or 4 days.

-Another option this pet likes is the recycled paper shedding.
-Make sure this is not toxic, because the guinea pig will love it and will try to gnaw on this!
-They like to lay on this thin fluffy surface, it is comfy, non-odor and healthy, if the proper type is chosen.
+Another option this pet likes is the recycled paper shredding.
+Make sure this is not toxic because the guinea pig will love it and will try to gnaw on this!
+They like to lay on its thin fluffy surface.
+It is comfy, non-odor and healthy if the proper type is chosen.

-Also, consider Timothy hay, aspen shavings or fleece bedding – these are healthy for their respiratory organs and they enjoy laying on them for a proper rest.
+Also, consider Timothy hay, aspen shavings or fleece bedding.
+These are the healthiest for their respiratory organs and they enjoy laying on them for a proper rest.

 This is a pet that likes companionship and bonding.
 With another guinea pig, it has security, sleep partner, interaction, play-mate, and better life quality.

-If you keep two of them, and one passes away, be sure to provide the guinea pig with another friend.
-It might be complex to adjust them to one another all over again, but the guinea pig will thank you for this because it likes to have someone by its side.
+If you keep two of them and one passes away, be sure to provide the guinea pig with another friend.
+It might be complex to adjust them to one another all over again, but the guinea pig will be grateful for this because it likes to have someone by its side.